a327ex/www/content/posts/snkrx_log.md

 And this seems to be true, as I didn't really notice SNKRX having its presence on the store lowered recently (I'm mostly tracking the
 [new and trending roguelites](https://store.steampowered.com/tags/en/Roguelite/#p=0&tab=NewReleases) page).

-In any case, whatever this massive number of page visits happens to be, it remains a mystery.

-EDIT: as it turns out, a big Steam sale started on June 24th and a sale could explain traffic to my game's page that doesn't convert into sales, as my game wasn't discounted at all.
+The third reason, and honestly the most likely one, is because of the Steam Summer Sale.
+I only found out about this after writing the article, but apparently a sale started exactly on June 24th, and it could explain extra traffic to my game's page that doesn't convert into sales, as my game wasn't discounted at all.

-Now the only mystery is why all traffic due to the sale was counted as "direct navigation" rather than from a normal source on Steam.
-Maybe this is traffic from other sites that list games during the summer sale and my game was placed there because it's so cheap, despite not being on sale.
+The only mystery with this theory is that all traffic due to the sale was counted as "direct navigation" rather than from a normal source on Steam.
+It's very unlikely that this is traffic from anywhere on the Internet, unless it's from a really big site that somehow listed my game despite not being discounted, but I find that really unlikely.

+What's more likely is that for one reason or another Steam generated a lot of visits on the game's page due to the sale and for one reason or another where those visits came from on Steam weren't logged correctly.
+Either way, if it is indeed Steam, the amount of traffic that it can generate can get pretty crazy.

 ### Updates